lamthienphuc/ABC-3-Distribution-Data-Warehouse-and-OLAP-solution/README.md

 million in sales, followed by Canada, France, the United Kingdom, and Germany.
 These five countries account for the vast majority of total sales.

-Order Quantity Distribution: While Bikes lead in sales value, Clothing accounts for the largest share of order quantity (30.09%), followed by Bikes (34.99%), Components (22.87%), and Accessories (12.05%).
-This suggests varying average order values across categories.

-Potential Data Inaccuracy: The reported "Average Tax" of $6.44 million seems unusually high and likely represents total tax collected rather than average tax per order.

-Detailed Snapshot: A detailed analysis of December 6, 2013, provides a specific example of the relationship between order quantity and sales amount within different sales territories.

-In summary, the business is experiencing healthy growth driven by bike sales in key markets like the United States.
-Further analysis of the tax data and the relationship between order quantity and sales value across different categories could provide additional insights.
 # Recommendations
 - Implement a Key Account Management Program for Top Resellers.
 - Conduct a Regional Market Analysis for the Eastern Region.